 The menu at New Brothers Restaurant and Deli includes a nearly endless list of Greek and American dishes, including breakfast specials (served all day), salads, soups, sandwiches, pasta dishes, seafood, full dinners, and desserts.
 The menu also features a huge number of daily specials, though granted some of the specials (including the fall-apart tender pastitsio, the hearty and meaty stuffed grape leaves, the flaky and rather filling spanakopita, and the creamy and rich macaroni and cheese) are offered much of the time.
 Nearly all of the familiar Greek dishes are offered at New Brothers, including a thick and rich chicken egg lemon soup, big hunks of moussaka, chichen kabobs, and roast leg of lamb.
 And don't forget the sides, as the roasted potatoes at New Brothers are among the better in the Boston area, while the rice pilaf is deliciously fresh and fluffy.

 New Brothers Restaurant and Deli is a true anchor in the center of Danvers, as it is a place that locals (and especially Greek locals) return to again and again.
-It may not be gourmet dining, but New Brothers Restaurant and Deli is very good at what it does, and really is the type of place that every downtown area should have.
+It may not be gourmet dining, but this unassuming eatery is very good at what it does, and really is the type of place that every downtown area should have.

-Copyright © 2008-2010, Boston's Hidden Restaurants (www.hiddenboston.com).
+Copyright © 2008-2016, Boston's Hidden Restaurants (www.hiddenboston.com).